 Need funding for supplies, travel, and/or professional time spent coordinating community-based learning details?
 Work with Community Engagement to apply for a mini-grant through the Wisconsin Campus Compact.

 Need some ideas for how to integrate reflection into your classroom?
-Check out Ideas for Reflection Questions & Exercises – PDF for ideas on the types of activities or questions you can ask students to think about.
+Check out Deepening the Learning in Service-Learning: Reflection Resources and Activities (PDF) for ideas on the types of activities or questions you can ask students to think about.
 Additionally, feel free to reach out to Equity, Inclusion, & Community Engagement to lead an activity or discussion in one of the following reflection activities:

 - Pre- and post-service reflection